felix9611/springboot-fixedasset-V2/README.md

 # springboot-fixedasset-manager

-OLD version Fixed Asset
+OLD version Fixed Asset system long no any maintenance and update
-LONGER NO maintenance